 An all too common problem resulting from a fall is a hip fracture, which almost always requires surgery.
 Hip fractures cost the NHS an eye-watering £2.3 billion every year.
 The price to someone ending up in hospital of course can be much worse, with a long difficult road to recovery.
-Even taking a tumble which doesn’t result in a serious injury can really knock someone’s confidence.
+Even taking a tumble which doesn’t result in a serious injury can really knock the confidence.

 The good news is that there are many things you can do to help prevent falls in the home to make it safer and easier for your parents or relatives to live independently.